 Damp underground, in basements and cellars is a slightly different matter and is often caused by hydrostatic pressure.
 To solve this you may require the services of our specialist waterproofing team.

 When people refer to damp proofing they are generally talking about measures to keep ground water out of the building, while waterproofing is used to describe treatments that prevent any water entering a property.

 A useful guideline when thinking about the differences between damp proofing and waterproofing is to remember that damp proofing is typically used to prevent damp problems above the ground, while waterproofing is generally employed to solve damp and flooding problems below ground.

 Damp problems come in different shapes and sizes, and for some it is perfectly sensible to attempt to solve them yourself.
 You can introduce measures around the home to combat condensation, and if you are handy at repair work then you can attempt to fix and simple problems like cracks in render or guttering faults that are creating penetrating damp problems.

 Unfortunately rising damp is far more difficult to resolve and we would advise that you should at least consult with a qualified and trained professional before you attempt any remedial treatment.
 You may want to read more about what is involved in rising damp treatment.

 Our damp proofing specialists work from a network of local branches that cover the length and breadth of the UK, so no matter where you are, we guarantee that we have a team of experts capable of attending the property.

-You are never more than a phone call away from our damp proofing team so give us a call on 0800 633 5712 or or click the button below to book a survey.
+You are never more than a phone call away from our damp proofing team so give us a call or click the button below to book a survey.

 *Survey enquiries for your local branch will be directed to our dedicated central survey control teams across the UK.
 Calls to 0800 and 0808 numbers are free unless you are calling from a business phone, in which case the rate will be set by your provider.